 (CSDDD): Roughly 17,000 in-scope companies will need to carry out specific steps to identify, prevent, mitigate, and bring an end to adverse human rights and environmental impacts throughout their supply chains.
 For a significant number of firms in scope, this is likely to include adopting a plan, demonstrating that the strategy across the value chain is aligned with limiting global warming to a 1.5°C trajectory, along with detailed reporting requirements around emissions and climate risk management.

 In the UK

-As the United Kingdom slowly brings in disparate programs under a single umbrella, companies will need to adhere to a higher standard of sustainability reporting.
+As the United Kingdom slowly brings in disparate programs under a single umbrella, companies are likely to need to file into several of these programs concurrently.